maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 |Photo of the Star Labs StarBook|

 The `Star Labs StarBook <https://starlabs.systems/pages/starbook>`__ is a 14-inch laptop.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 NitroPC Pro
 ^^^^^^^^^^^